NithinMathewJosephAston/Accident_severity_prediction/README.md

 to implement and evaluate several alternative predictive models to address the problem selected in the group assignment.

-The following steps need to be present:
+The following steps are present:

 (1) Introduction: business objective